ahmad-hossain/quran-spaced-repetition/README.md

 # Quran Spaced Repetition

-Android app that utilizes spaced repetition to assist with retaining memorized Quran pages
+Published Android app that utilizes spaced repetition to assist with retaining memorized pages from the Holy Quran

 # Index